-Printed circuit boards are essential components in the world of electronics.
-They serve as the backbone for countless electronic devices, ranging from smartphones and computers to medical equipment and automotive systems.
-Regardless of its size, no electrically powered device will work without a PCB of some kind.
+Printed circuit boards serve as the backbone for countless electronic devices, ranging from smartphones and computers to medical equipment and automotive systems.
+Regardless of size, every electrically powered device relies on some form of PCB to function.

-Whether it be a cell phone, a remote control, something as complicated as a computer, or as simple as a child’s toy, a PCB provides connectivity between all of the components of a device.
+Whether it’s a cell phone, a remote control, a complex computer, or a simple child’s toy, a PCB provides connectivity between all of the components of a device.
 As a result, the device will function as it should.

 Let’s begin!